Soofiyan/Automa_Surveillance_robot/README.md

 ```

 Face detection and recognition
-To run face recogntiion and detection first we have to collect all custom face so first run
+To run face recogntiion and detection first we have to install models for detection for example opencv_face_detector_uint8.pb and opencv_face_detector.pbtxt and then we have to collect all custom face so after downloading and stroing it in models folder run

 ```
 cd FaceDetection_and_recogniton